 – No. We want to take the opportunity to focus our time in ways that lend themselves more towards in-person gatherings that don’t translate as well online.
 You can expect musical worship that reflects the diversity of our church, a deeper dive in practical application of that Sunday’s sermon, self-service communion, and opportunities to put into practice many of the “one another’s of Scripture” that can only be done in community.

 -We will be planning our services to have participation in ways that are meaningful and respectful of those in attendance.
 We encourage singing and greeting one another while wearing masks.
-Our prayer teams will be available for prayer while maintaining physical distancing.

 What steps will you be taking to minimize the spread of Covid-19?